 — Ted McGrath (@ted_mcgrath) October 23, 2017

-My life story matters, and because I understand that, I am ready to teach my life lessons to others and create a system that’s going to help them thrive.
+My life story matters.
+Because I understand that, I’m ready to teach my life lessons to others and create a system that’s going to help them thrive.
 The blueprint becomes the system and the program and the coaching curriculum.
 From it, I had my first client and earned $3,000.

 If you notice, I didn’t make millions right away.
 It begins with the inner transformation that compels action, which drives the first result.